Thinking of starting an LLC in Utah?

 The LLC members or an organizer would need to file the DBA paperwork and pay a state fee of $22 for a three-year registration.
 Filings can be done by mail or online.

-A registered agent is a business or person (at least 18 years old) assigned to receive business correspondence and service of process of legal documents on behalf of your business.
+A registered agent is a person (at least 18 years old) or business entity designated to receive official correspondence and legal documents, such as service of process, on behalf of your company.

-Respectively, foreign LLCs without a local representative office and domestic LLCs operating from home may find the above requirement challenging to meet.
+For foreign LLCs without a local office — and for domestic LLCs run from home — meeting the registered agent requirement can be a challenge.

-In case you don't want to be your own registered agent, you can hire one for about $50-$200/year in Utah.
-If you form an LLC with Northwest, they'll give you a free registered agent for the first year.
-After that, it's $125 per year.
+In case you don't want to be your own registered agent, you can hire one for about $45-$185/year in Utah.

 Step 3: File the Utah LLC Certificate of Organization